shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 At the end of the file is `module.export` , this is where we are going to list various parameters like compiler version, networks to use, API keys, etc. Please note, here we have defined the solidity version as `0.8.4` .

-# Installing Openzeppelin library
+# Install the OpenZeppelin library

 While writing any program, we always prefer using various libraries so that we don't have to write everything from scratch.
-Since we are going to build an NFT based project we are going to follow the standards defined in EIP721.
-The best way to do so, is to import the ERC721 contract present in Openzeppelin/contracts library and only making the necessary changes.
-To install the package, open terminal and type
+Since we are going to build an NFT based project, we will follow the standards defined in [EIP-721](https://eips.ethereum.org/EIPS/eip-721).
+The best way to do this is to import the ERC721 contract present in the OpenZeppelin contracts library and only making the necessary changes for our project.
+To install this package, open a terminal and run the command:

 ```text
 npm install @openzeppelin/contracts